Cfckoh/RL_swimmers/README.md

 Work done at the University of Arizona exploring control of RL swimmers in Batchelor and ABC flows.
 Archive link: (coming soon)

 ## Requirements
+NOTE: There is a known issue with the environment as the versions of gym and stable-baselines3 are depreciated and no longer installable with up to date versions of pip.
+The implemented actor-physcists can be trained and tested without these packages.
+However, comparison to the out of box stable-baseline3 RL implementations are not possible without these pacakges.

 Python conda environment included in environment.yml.
 The following command will create a python conda environment named stableBase3.